Modern Slavery Statement

 - Inclusion and Diversity, including equal opportunities and non-discrimination in the workplace, in recruitment, training and promotion irrespective of gender, age, religion or belief, disability, sexual orientation and employment status;

-- Protection from harassment or intimidation;
+- Protection from bullying and harassment;

 - Flexible working and other family-friendly policies;